 (Students Enjoy A Ticket)

-Throughout the season, CSO distributes nearly 600 free tickets to area music students and raises funds to subsidize Masterpiece concert admission for students.
+Throughout the season, CSO distributes nearly 600 free tickets to area students and raises funds to subsidize Masterpiece concert admission for students.
 We also further subsidize Matinee and Holiday concert tickets, hoping to encourage entire families to attend these family-friendly performances and help nurture a new generation of concert-goers.

 Musical Instrument Petting Zoo

 A wonderful opportunity for younger children to see, touch, and even try the instruments of the orchestra!
 The petting zoo is part of our matinee pre-concert activities, musical story times, and other events throughout the year.

 CSO partners with local high school music programs to provide volunteer musicians, who demonstrate a variety of instruments provided by Niemann & Sons Music and WYOMusic.

 Musical story times are free events tailored toward students in pre-kindergarten through 3rd grade, but we welcome children of all ages to come enjoy these free performances!